Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: Examples and special cases

 We therefore get $B_{f_\lambda, \mathfrak{s}} = b_0(\mathfrak{t}_+^{\mathfrak{s}}) + b_0(\mathfrak{t}_-^{\mathfrak{s}}) = 3v(2)$.
 It now follows from \Cref{thm introduction main}(c) that there are $2$ (resp. $1$; resp. $0$) valid discs linked to $\mathfrak{s}$ if we have $v(\lambda) > 3v(2)$ (resp. $v(\lambda) = 3v(2)$; resp. $v(\lambda) < 3v(2)$); that in the first case, since the cluster $\mathfrak{s}$ is not \"{u}bereven, the $2$ guaranteed valid discs each give rise to a component of $\SF{\Yrst}$; and that these $2$ components meet at $2$ nodes each with thickness equal to $(v(\lambda) - 3v(2)) / v(\pi)$, where $\pi$ is a uniformizer of the extension $K' / K$ over which relatively stable reduction is obtained.
 Since there are no other even-cardinality clusters, it follows from \Cref{thm toric rank} that the toric rank of the special fiber $\SF{\Yrst}$ equals $1$ (resp. $0$) if we are in the first case (resp. otherwise).

-Applying \Cref{thm 2-rank}, we get that the $2$-rank of $\SF{\Yrst}$ is $1$ if we have $v(\lambda) = \frac{4g}{2g - 1}v(2)$ and is $0$ otherwise.
+Applying \Cref{thm 2-rank}, we get that the $2$-rank of $\SF{\Yrst}$ is $1$ if we have $v(\lambda) = 3v(2)$ and is $0$ otherwise.

 Supposing now that we have $v(\lambda) > 3v(2)$, we get the following further results. \Cref{thm summary depths valid discs} combined with \Cref{prop formulas for b_pm} tells us in this case that the $2$ valid discs linked to $\mathfrak{s}$ are given by $D_{0, v(\lambda) - 2v(2)}$ and $D_{0, v(2)}$.
 A part-square decomposition for $f_\lambda$ that is good at these discs can be obtained using the set-up and statement of \Cref{prop product part-square}(b).
 Using this, one can now compute, using \Cref{prop riemann hurwitz} and \Cref{lemma computation ell ramification}, that the abelian rank of the components of $\SF{\Yrst}$ corresponding to both discs is $0$.
 We know from the toric rank that that the abelian rank of the special fiber $\SF{\Yrst}$ is $2 - 1 = 1$, so there must be a further component of $\SF{\Yrst}$.
-It is not too difficult to see, via \Cref{dfn relatively stable} and \Cref{prop viable correspondence}, that in fact there is only $1$ further component, which has genus $1$. \end{ex}
+It is not too difficult to see, via \Cref{dfn relatively stable} and \Cref{prop viable correspondence}, that in fact there is only $1$ further component, which has genus $1$.
+In this case, the fiber $\SF{\Yrst}$ is as in \Cref{fig example1} above.
+This falls under Case B6 of the classification in \cite[\S5.2]{gehrunger2025reduction}. \end{ex}

 \begin{ex} For any $g \geq 1$ and over any field $K$ satisfying the hypotheses generally assumed in this paper, consider the family of genus-$g$ hyperelliptic curves over $K$ defined by the equation

 where $\lambda \in K \smallsetminus \{z \in R \ | \ z^{2g} - z = 0\}$ is a parameter.
 (Note that in the special case of $g = 1$, this is just the Legendre family of elliptic curves.)
 As the set of roots of $f_{g,\lambda}$ consists of $0$, $\lambda$, and all of the $(2g - 1)$th roots of unity, it is clear that, as in \Cref{example1}, the only possible even-cardinality cluster associated to $f_{g,\lambda}$ is $\mathfrak{s} := \{0, \lambda\}$, and that this subset is a cluster if and only if we have $v(\lambda) > 0$.
 Let us again fix $\alpha := 0 \in \mathfrak{s}$ as the center we will use in our calculations.
 Using techniques from \S\ref{sec depths separating},\ref{sec depths threshold}, we compute the ``threshold depth" $B_{f_{g,\lambda}, \mathfrak{s}}$ as follows.